aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/extract-content-between-nodes-in-a-document/_index.md

 {{< gist "aspose-words-gists" "1f94e59ea4838ffac2f0edf921f67060" "docx-to-txt.cs" >}}

-...
+## Extract Images from Shapes

-ToDo: Add chapter about extraction images from the document which are locate as image data in shape objects.
+You may need to extract the document image.
+Sometimes images can be located in the document as image data in shape objects.

+The following code example shows how to extract images from shape objects:

 {{< gist "aspose-words-gists" "1f94e59ea4838ffac2f0edf921f67060" "extract-images.cs" >}}